SystemFw/blog/content/staging/oop-data-oriented.md

 (one per chunk), even though we know that after the first chunk it will certainly have been created (by us) if it didn't exist.

-Well, we can move the code that checks or create the log to a separate transaction at the start:
+Well, we can move the code that checks or creates the log to a separate transaction at the start:

 ```haskell